kady-z/hello-world/README.md

 # hello-world

 Hello World!!
-I am Ayush or you can say kady.
+I am Ayush or you can say kad-y.
 I am student of Information Technology at NIT Srinagar.
-Currently I am in 3rd sem of my B.tech.
+Currently I am in II year (3rd sem) of my B.tech.